OhGreat/DART_python/README.md

 What this repository consists of, is an implementation of the DART algorithm together with a framework to generate phantoms and measurements, to test the algorithm itself.<br/>
 The DART algorithm alternates between continuous and discrete reconstruction steps.
 For the continuous step, many reconstruction algorithms were implemented with **astra-toolbox**.
 Publications relevant to this library can be found in <a href="#astra_1">[2]</a>, <a href="#astra_2">[3]</a> and <a href="#astra_3">[4]</a>.
 For the original publication of SART, which is the main reconstruction algorithm presented in the original DART publication, you can refer to <a href="#SART">[5]</a>.

+This project was created as a practical assignment of the *Computational Imaging and Tomography* course at Leiden University 2021/22.
+The submitted report of our experiments can be found <a href="https://github.com/OhGreat/DART_python/blob/main/DART_experimentation_report.pdf">here</a>.<br/>

 <!-- TABLE OF CONTENTS -->
 <details id="test">